MNoorFawi/clustering-with-R/README.md

     ## [1] 29  5 37 58

+We can see that cluster two is the most stable among them with and the second most stable one is cluster one.
+This can tell that other clusters may not be good clusters to cluster the data to.
+Let's run another clustering algorithm on the data to see what it will give.

+### Kmeans Algorithm
+Now we will run **kmeans** algorithm over the dataset but not with the usual kmeans() function, as it requires setting a priori the number of clusters and now we aren't so sure about it.
+So we will run the algorithm with another function from fpc again, **kmeansruns()**.
+This function has major advantages; we can set a range of Ks and the function will give us the best K according to two different critieria, **Calinski Harabasz Index (ch)** that measures how separately the clusters are from each others, and **Average Silhouette Width (asw)** that measures how tightly grouped all the points in the cluster are.
+So we will be looking for a K value with the greatest number of each one.
+We will run kmeansruns with both criteria over 10 Ks and compare the output.

 ``` r
 ## picking K for kmeans
 clustering_ch <- kmeansruns(cmatrix, krange = 1:10, criterion = "ch")